 Bread (Loaf) – $1.50

 Drinking in Bali

-The tap water in Bali is not good to drink.
-Whilst you can probably get used to it, the done thing is to buy bottled water.
+The tap water in Bali is not drinkable.
+You are in for a serious case of Bali belly if you guzzle from the tap.
 You can pick up 1l bottles for $0.50 each or big 20L for $1.80.
 How many you go through in a week is obviously up to you, but personally, I recommend staying hydrated – carry a water bottle and fill it up whenever you see a water cooler.

-Drinking alcohol can become quite expensive as well.
-The local beer Bintang is the cheapest bet and costs $1.50 in a supermarket and $2 – $3 in a bar or restaurant.
-Imported beer or cider may cost twice as much and wine is very expensive too – the unsatisfying local stuff is around $15 and an imported bottle of average Australian wine will start at $20.
+Drinking alcohol can become quite expensive.
+The local beer, Bintang, is the cheapest bet and costs $1.50 in a supermarket and $2 – $3 in a bar or restaurant.
+Imported beer or cider may cost twice as much, and wine is very expensive too – the unsatisfying local stuff is around $15 and an imported bottle of average Australian wine will start at $20.